About Services The 5Angle Diagnostic Brand Retained Advisory Pre-Sale Advisory Acquisition Prep Who We Serve Amazon Economics Book a Call

 Account Health Warnings

-Policy violations, IP complaints, and performance warnings in your account history don't disappear.
+Policy violations, IP complaints, and performance warnings in your account history do not disappear.
 Buyers find them.
-Every unresolved warning is a negotiating point that reduces your multiple or kills the deal.
+Every unresolved warning is a negotiating point that reduces your multiple — or terminates the deal.

 📉